ritesh-sm/Todo-App/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.

 This is a simple Todo App using Angular, where you can add item to the list, remove item from it or update.
-The lis tis saved in local storage.
+The list is saved in local storage.

 ![alt text](https://github.com/ritesh1869/Todo/blob/master/src/assets/images/TodoApp.png)